Brian Hartline

-Brian Jack Hartline (born November 22, 1986) is a former American football wide receiver who currently serves as the offensive coordinator at Ohio State.
-He played college football at Ohio State, and was drafted by the Miami Dolphins in the fourth round of the 2009 NFL Draft.
+Brian Jack Hartline (born November 22, 1986) is an American football coach and former wide receiver who is the offensive coordinator and wide receivers coach at Ohio State.
+He played college football at Ohio State, and was selected by the Miami Dolphins in the fourth round of the 2009 NFL draft.
 He was also a member of the Cleveland Browns.

-Early years
+Early life

-Hartline attended GlenOak High School, where he both played football and ran track for four years.
+Hartline attended GlenOak High School in Plain Township, Ohio, where he both played football and ran track for four years.
 He began his football career as a quarterback, but in the fourth game of his sophomore year, he switched positions to wide receiver.

-Hartline was also on the GlenOak track team, and he was the 2005 state champion in the 110 metres hurdles and the 300 metres hurdles.
+Hartline was also on the GlenOak track team, and he was the 2005 state champion in the 110 meter hurdles and the 300 meter hurdles.

 College career

 Hartline redshirted his freshman year, but played in all 13 contests in 2006.
 In 2007, Hartline played an integral part in getting the Buckeyes to the 2008 BCS National Championship Game, averaging 13.3 yards per reception with 52 catches for 694 yards.
 In 2008, his final season, Hartline averaged 22.8 yards per reception with 21 catches for 479 yards.

-He graduated from Ohio State in June 2009 with a degree in communication, but elected to forgo his final season of eligibility to enter the 2009 NFL Draft.
+He graduated from Ohio State in June 2009 with a degree in communication, but elected to forgo his final season of eligibility to enter the 2009 NFL draft.

 Professional career

 Miami Dolphins

-Hartline was drafted by the Miami Dolphins in the fourth round (108th overall) of the 2009 NFL Draft.
+Hartline was selected by the Miami Dolphins in the fourth round (108th overall) of the 2009 NFL draft.
 On October 4, 2009, Hartline caught his first career touchdown on a 2-yard pass from Chad Henne.
 Hartline finished his rookie season with 31 receptions and 506 receiving yards with three touchdown receptions plus a rushing touchdown on a 16-yard play against the Pittsburgh Steelers.
 Although he finished third on the team in receiving yards, Hartline led the team in receiving touchdowns.

-After a solid rookie season in which played in every game, in the 2010 season, Hartline played only 12 games, although despite this, he had a better season statistically, with 43 receptions for 615 yards and 1 touchdown.
+After a solid rookie season in which he played in every game, in the 2010 season, Hartline played only 12 games, although despite this, he had a better season statistically, with 43 receptions for 615 yards and 1 touchdown.
 He also rushed for 27 yards on 2 carries.

 After the release of Ted Ginn Jr. in the 2011 off season, Hartline cemented his place as a starter, starting in every game of the season.
 He recorded statistics of 549 yards from 35 receptions, thrown by Chad Henne at the start of the season, but after the former Michigan QB's injury, backup Matt Moore took over, leading to Henne's release in 2012.